brian-team/brian2tools/docs_sphinx/user/baseexporter_user.rst

 Working example
 ---------------
+Once the `device.build()` is called, the standard dictionary can be accessed by `device.runs` variable.
 As a working example, let us take a simple unconnected Integrate & Fire neuron model with refractoriness and initializations,

 .. code:: python